jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-09-02-AR Navigation for the Visually Impaired.md

 ### Software

-Full code available from <a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">GitHub</a> page (<a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">AR-Navigation-for-the-Visually-Impaired</a>).
+C# code for the Application is available in the <a href="#audiomanagercs-script">Appendix</a> section of the post.
+The full project code with all assets for Unity, ARkit and Placenote for the <a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">*AR-Navigation-for-the-Visually-Impaired*</a> are available on <a class="custom_link" href="https://github.com/jamesjrnkhata/AR-Navigation-for-the-Visually-Impaired">GitHub</a> page.

 <h2 class="text-underline">Results and Evaluation</h2>